Fourier Neural Networks as Function Approximators and Differential Equation Solvers: Fourier Neural Networks as function approximators

-is a good approximation of $x^2$, is not the desired output.
-To obtain the Fourier representations of the target functions, the weights from the input to the hidden layer need to be approximately integers.
-This can be achieved by solving a mixed integer optimization problem which is out of the scope of this paper or by modifying the loss function as follows
+This, however is not the Fourier expansion of $x^2$, which will be further studied in Section\myref{sec:results}.
+To alleviate such pitfalls and obtain the Fourier representation of the target function, we need to enforce the weights from the input to the hidden layer converge to integer values.
+This can be achieved by solving a mixed-integer optimization problem, which is out of the scope of this paper and we solve this issue here by introducing a novel family of loss functions as follows:

-This amounts to forcing the output of the neural network to be periodic and is equivalent to the input to hidden layer weights being approximately integers.
+This choice forces the output of the neural network to be periodic; and as we will show, this loss function preserves the periodicity of the solution outside the training interval.